open-data/ckanext-gcnotify/README.md

 5. Add `ckanext.gcnotify.base_url` setting in your CKAN config file with the value of your GC Notify base URI

-6. Add `ckanext.gcnotify.template_ids` setting in your CKAN config file with the values of your GC Notify template IDs in a dict (key is email action and value is template ID)
+6. Add `ckanext.gcnotify.template_ids` setting in your CKAN config file with the values of your GC Notify template IDs in a dict (key is email action and value is template ID, ___see Config Settings for all valid key values___)

 7. Restart CKAN